nhaferkorn/nhaferkorn.github.io/_pages/about.md

 I'm currently studying cognitive neuroscience at Radboud University in Nijmegen.
 I'm generally interested in using different types of neural data - mainly electrophysiology - to better understand neural dynamics.
 My interests are quite broad, so it's hard to put a label on them.

-Prior to my Master's, I have explored the field of computational psychiatry.
-I worked in Urs Braun’s lab, analyzing fMRI data from patients with schizophrenia.
+Prior to my Master's, I explored the field of computational psychiatry, analyzing fMRI data from patients with schizophrenia.